-The TMC2160 scores with advanced motor commutation algorithms, combined with powerful external MOSFET driver stages, and high quality current regulation.
+The TMC5160 scores with complete motion controlling features, powerful external MOSFET driver stages, and high-quality current regulation.
 It offers a versatility that covers a wide spectrum of applications from battery powered, high efficiency systems up to embedded applications with 20A motor current per coil.
-Based on TRINAMICs unique features stallGuard2, coolStep, dcStep, spreadCycle, and stealthChop, the TMC2160 optimizes drive performance.
+The TMC5160 contains the complete intelligence which is required to drive a motor.
+Receiving target positions, the TMC5160 manages motor movement.
+Based on TRINAMICs unique features StallGuard2, CoolStep, DcStep, SpreadCycle, and StealthChop, it optimizes drive performance.
 It trades off velocity vs. motor torque, optimizes energy efficiency, smoothness of the drive, and noiselessness.
-The small form factor of the TMC2160 keeps costs down and allows for miniaturized layouts.
+The small form factor of the TMC5160 keeps costs down and allows for miniaturized layouts.
 Extensive support at the chip, board, and software levels enables rapid design cycles and fast time-to-market with competitive products.
 High energy efficiency and reliability deliver cost savings in related systems such as power supplies and cooling.
-For smaller designs, the compatible, integrated TMC2130 driver provides 1.4A of motor current.
+For smaller designs, the compatible, integrated TMC5130 driver provides 1.4A of motor current.